 Section 185 of the Act provides appeal rights to the Victorian Civil and Administrative Tribunal (VCAT) in relation to the imposition of a special rate or charge.
 VCAT has wide powers, which could affect the viability of the special rate or special charge.

-Council currently utilises Special Charges to recover the costs of sealing urban residential streets, where the benefit can be attributed to the residents of those streets.
-Council is mindful of the issue of proving that special benefit exists to those that are levied the rate or charge.
+Council currently utilises Special Charges to recover the costs of sealing urban residential streets and installation of new footpaths, where the benefit can be attributed to the residents of those streets.